dungmanh88/system/configs/mail/deploy-mail-in-LAN/2-manage-user-mail/GUIDE.md

 ```
 into postfixadmin/config.local.php

-email admin must be a real email in domain lab.com
+email admin must be a email in domain lab.com
-password login admin (such as adam@lab.com) of postfixadmin may be different than password of account adam on mail server.
+admin (such as admin@lab.com) - this account is a isolated account for postfixadmin management (not email account)

 # Test admin account
 ```
 http://postfixadmin.lab.com/login.php
 ```
-adam@lab.com + password (not setup password)
+admin@lab.com + password (not setup password)